cornell-ece5745/ece5745-tut8-sram/docs/index.md

 We are basically using the same steps we used in the Synopsys/Cadence ASIC tool tutorial.
-Notice how we must point Synopsys DC to the `.db` file generated by the CACTI memory generator so Synopsys DC knows the abstract logical, timing, power view of the SRAM.
-Also notice how we are pointing Synopsys DC to the blackbox Verilog.
+Notice how we must point Synopsys DC to the `.db` file generated by OpenRAM so Synopsys DC knows the abstract logical, timing, power view of the SRAM.

 If you look for the SRAM module in the synthesized gate-level netlist, you will see that it is referenced but not declared.
 This is what we